apache/mynewt-site/docs/os/get_started/native_tools.md

         🍺  /usr/local/Cellar/gdb/7.10.1: XXX files,YYM
 ```

-NOTE: When running a program with gdb, you may need to sign your gdb
+_NOTE: When running a program with gdb, you may need to sign your gdb
 executable.
 [This page](https://gcc.gnu.org/onlinedocs/gnat_ugn/Codesigning-the-Debugger.html)
 shows a recipe for gdb signing.
+Alternately you can skip this step and
+continue without the ability to debug your mynewt application on your PC._

 ## Set up toolchain for Linux